 Inter-laboratory comparisons

 An inter-laboratory comparison (ILC) is defined as the organization, performance and evaluation of calibration results for the same instrument by two or more laboratories in accordance with predetermined conditions.
-A laboratory’s participation in an ILC enables the laboratory to assess and demonstrate the reliability of the resultant measurement data by comparison with results from other participating laboratories.
-Each accredited laboratory will be expected to participate in a minimum of one proficiency test/inter-laboratory comparison at least every five years for each major sub-discipline of the main disciplines of the laboratory’s scope of accreditation.
+ILCs are very effective means to demonstrate technical competence, therefore a laboratory’s participation in an ILC enables the laboratory to assess and demonstrate the reliability of the resultant measurement data by comparison with results from other participating laboratories.
+Additionally, ILCs provide verification of different calibration methods used by participating laboratories.
+As participation in ILC is a requirement of accreditation body according to the ISO/IEC 17025, each accredited laboratory is expected to participate in a minimum of one proficiency test/inter-laboratory comparison at least every five years for each major sub-discipline of the main disciplines of the laboratory’s scope of accreditation.
 Participation in at least one proficiency test/inter-laboratory comparison is required prior to the granting of accreditation.
-As mentioned in the RICs’ terms of reference (Part I, Chapter 1), a RIC must participate in or organize inter-laboratory comparisons of standard calibration instruments and methods.
+As stated in the RICs’ terms of reference (Part I, Chapter 1, Annex 1.B), a RIC must participate in and/or organize inter-laboratory comparisons of standard calibration instruments and methods.

+Inter-laboratory comparisons are conducted and supervised by a coordinator or pilot laboratory.
+It is desired that a pilot laboratory is accredited according to the ISO/IEC 17043.
+General guidelines for organizing ILCs, developed in line with the requirements of ISO/IEC 17043:2010, are available in Annex 4.D and should be followed and implemented as far as possible.

 4.4 Intercomparisons of instruments

 Intercomparisons of instruments and observing systems, together with agreed quality-control procedures, are essential for the establishment of compatible datasets.
 All intercomparisons should be planned and carried out carefully in order to maintain an adequate and uniform quality level of measurements of each meteorological variable.
 Many meteorological quantities cannot be directly compared with metrological standards and hence to absolute references — for example, visibility, cloud-base height and precipitation.
 For such quantities, intercomparisons are of primary value.